oscarychen/building-efficient-api/readme.md

 # django_drf/car_registry/views.py
 class CarListViewWithModelPrefetched(ListAPIView):
     serializer_class = CarSerializerWithRelatedModel
-    queryset = Car.objects.all().prefetch_related('model')
+    queryset = Car.objects.all().select_related('model')  # or .prefetch_related('model')
 ```

 Again, for comparison purpose, we keep the previous API as-is, and added the modified API as a new API.
 Now we hit this new endpoint

 > GET http://localhost:8000/retrieve-cars-with-prefetch-related/

-> Response code: 200 (OK); Time: 3394ms (3 s 394 ms); Content length: 22856443 bytes (22.86 MB)
+> Response code: 200 (OK); Time: 3968ms (3 s 968 ms); Content length: 22856443 bytes (22.86 MB)

 Now we are back down to around 3 seconds.

 The `prefetch_related('model')` tells to the ORM to perform a single query to fetch all the related `CarModel` model instances, and the returned data from database contains all the attributes of `CarModel`, so when the serializer tries to access those attributes, the ORM does not need to query the database again, thus the N+1 query problem is eliminated.
-You may also consider using `select_related` which performs a SQL join on the original SQL query as long as the relation is not a many-to-many relation.
+The `select_related('model')` performs a SQL join on the original SQL query as long as the relation is not a many-to-many relation, and the SQL query result contains the related data in a single query, and is technically preferred in our example here.

 This is typically where most Django REST Framework application would stop at in terms of API query optimization.
 However, sometimes we are requesting so much data, this is still not enough.
 But first, let's re-organize our project structure a little bit.